Macquarie Cloud Services launches Azure Optimise self-service portal ‘Macquarie Lens’ in Australia

 “It’s not enough to simply optimise for cost.
 The Azure platform is the leader when it comes to compliance, so it was only natural to lead the way in this domain in line with the demand we’re seeing,” he said.

-Olga Specjalska, Director Partner Business, VMware Australia and New Zealand said:
+Olga Specjalska, Director Partner Business, VMware by Broadcom Australia and New Zealand said:

 “As customers transform their businesses to digital, they’re leveraging cloud as a platform for innovation, as well as to operate their entire environment with optimal cost, security and governance.